Aussies and Fences

 For people who live in town or areas where the type of fence is regulated, you may have to go with privacy fences or ornamental fences.
 Bear in mind if they are shorter or less secure fences, the dog may learn to challenge the barrier.
 Not leaving your dog outside unattended and bored will go a long way toward preventing it from learning bad habits.
 Another option could be installing a more secure temporary kennel area inside the fenced yard.
 This would be a place the dog could be left outside if needed, and you can lock the gate to keep the dog from being stolen (sadly, THAT happens too!)
 Then when you are home and playing outside, the dog can have access to the big yard.

-In the photo above, you can see how welded wire fence blends in with the surroundings.
+In the photo above at the top of the page, you can see how welded wire fence blends in with the surroundings.
 I like this since we live in a pretty, natural area.

 "Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow."